Blog Home » Age Levels » Teens (Youth) » Young People Need Reasons

 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect …

-Notice that an interest has been built within the person … “give an answer to everyone who asks.”
+Notice the interest built within the person … “give an answer to everyone who asks.”

 As teachers, this could suggest that we need to introduce the lesson in such as way that it grabs students’ attention.
-We need to be paying attention to teens’ culture and understand what they grapple with and address what matters to them.
+We need to pay attention to teens’ culture and understand what they grapple with and address what matters to them.

 Also notice that we are to “do this with gentleness and respect.”

-Teens want and need reasons if they are going to hold on to that which they are being taught.
+Teens want and need reasons to hold on to the teaching of God’s Word.
 However, they don’t want it forced on them.
 If you push too hard, they might rebel and further retreat.
 If it isn’t meaningful to them, they will probably be disinterested and bored.

 To Read: More on 1 Peter 3:15